 Best Overall: Crest 3D White Brilliance Toothpaste

-In just three days, this magician can remove up to 95% of surface stains.
-That is pretty impressive.
-And that’s what makes it Crest’s most advanced formula.
+Crest promises that this toothpaste can remove up to 100 percent of surface stains in five days.
+That is pretty impressive, and that’s precisely what makes it Crest’s most advanced formula.
 The toothpaste also prevents future stains with its 3X Stain Fighting Power.
 Though powerful, it's safe even for those with sensitive teeth and is safe on enamel.
 Plus, it contains fluoride to fight cavities.

 Best Budget: Arm & Hammer Advance White Extreme Whitening Toothpaste

-Talk about a twofer: This toothpaste whitens with peroxide and baking soda for double the effectiveness, lifting stains and bringing a brighter smile.
-It contains fluoride to prevent cavities, removes plaque in tough-to-reach spots, controls tartar, neutralizes harmful acids that can erode and weaken enamel, delivers a deep clean by penetrating between teeth to reach the gum line, and has a low abrasion formula that won’t hurt enamel.
-The Stain Defense technology prevents new stains from forming, too, all in a clean mint flavor.
+This toothpaste whitens with peroxide and baking soda meant for maximum effectiveness, lifting stains and bringing a brighter smile.
+With fluoride, it promises to help prevent cavities, neutralize harmful acids that can erode and weaken enamel, and has a low abrasion formula that won’t hurt enamel.
+The Stain Defense technology promises to prevent new stains from forming, too, all in a clean mint flavor.
 Plus, with the low price, you can stock up without your wallet noticing.

 Best for Fresh Breath: Colgate Total Fresh + Whitening Gel Toothpaste

 The freshness won’t go away as soon as you put your toothbrush down.
-This toothpaste keeps breath super fresh for up to a whopping 12 hours, and will fight germs for that timeframe, too.
+This toothpaste promises to keep breath super fresh for up to a whopping 12 hours and will fight germs for that timeframe, too.
 It tastes good, too: The formula contains an added flavor booster.
-Over time, it will help prevent plaque, gingivitis, tartar build-up, bad breath and cavities.
+Over time, it is meant to help prevent plaque, gingivitis, tartar build-up, bad breath, and cavities.
 Now that’s something to smile about.